ngallo/dif-notes/work-items/2025-11-25-did-based-trust-chain-concept.md

 # DID-based Trust Chains for Workloads and Agents

-This document is a simplified concept related to the proposal in [DIF Work Item Proposal (Draft)](2025-11-24-dif-work-item-proposal.md) and is intended to illustrate the core idea of using DID-based trust chains for workloads and agents.
+This document is explains concepts related to the proposal in [DIF Work Item Proposal (Draft)](2025-11-24-dif-work-item-proposal.md) and is intended to illustrate the core idea of using DID-based trust chains for workloads and agents.

 ## Paradigm Shift for Authorization in Distributed Transactions